 - Higher Education, Health Care Systems, and Society

 - Human Resource Management

 In addition, fellows have an opportunity to interact online with module faculty during virtual office hours.
 Module content is applied directly to physical therapy education during monthly mentor group e-community sessions.

-Mentorship is an integral part of the APTA Fellowship in Education Leadership experience.
+Mentorship is an integral part of the APTA Fellowship in Higher Education Leadership experience.
 These individuals provide regular, timely, and close interactions with the fellows through coaching, advising, and thought-provoking questions.
 Fellows interact with two types of mentors: fellowship mentors and institutional mentors.